Medium

 • Store the diaphragm in the provided case.
 Do not use talcum powder or perfumed powder on the diaphragm, they may damage it.

-• Check your diaphragm for holes or tears each time you use it.
+• Check your diaphragm for holes or tears before each time you use it.
 Hold it up to the light and stretch the dome slightly with your fingers to see any defects in the rubber.

 Your diaphragm should not interfere with normal activities.
 Urination or a bowel movement should not affect its position, but you can check its placement afterward if you wish.
 It is fine to bathe or shower with the diaphragm in place.